TrivadisPF/platys-modern-data-platform/cookbooks/doc/streamsets-binary-file-to-kafka/README.md

-# Using StreamSets to consume a binary file and send it as Kafka message
+# Consume binary file and send it as Kafka message

+Works with >1.8.0

-This recipe will show how to use StreamSets Data Collector to read a binary file and send it as binary (opaque) message to an Apache Kafka topic.
+This recipe will show how to use StreamSets Data Collector to read a binary file (we use image files) and send it as binary (opaque) message to an Apache Kafka topic.
 We will use another StreamSets pipeline to test that the message can be read and written out as a file, which should be the same as the original one.

 * Platform services needed: `KAFKA,STREAMSETS,KAFKACAT`
 * add the `STREAMSETS_volume_map_security_policy` property and set it to `true`